This homemade cherry ice cream recipe won't disappoint. You'll be able to make a great-tasting frozen dessert treat for the whole family to enjoy.

 Two pounds of cherries, one quart of cream, and twelve ounces of sugar or syrup; pound the cherries, with the stones, in a mortar, adding a few ripe gooseberries or currants if approved of; pass the pulp through a sieve, add the cream and sugar with the juice of two lemons and a little cochineal (red food coloring), mix, and freeze.

 With preserved fruit, it is made the same way as the recipe for ripe cherries, adding a little Noyau (French liqueur), or a few bitter almonds pounded for the flavor of the kernel.

 Take a quart of cream, put it into the ice pot (ice cream freezer) with six ounces of sugar, which you place in the ice; work or whisk it well about the sides with a whisk for five minutes to chill; add a glassful of Maraschino de Zara liqueur, work this well together; then whisk the whites of two eggs to a strong froth, add two ounces of sugar to them, mix this well with the cream mixture, and freeze to the required consistence.

-This produces a very beautiful soft and mellow flavored homemade ice cream.
+This produces a very beautiful, soft-and-mellow flavored, old fashioned cherry ice cream.